-Electrochemical energy storage and conversion is of critical importance for our future sustainable, environmentally friendly energy supply.^{1,2} Due to this importance, significant research and development efforts are undertaken worldwide in order to improve our understanding of electrochemical processes at electrolyte/electrode interfaces and to develop more efficient electrochemical devices such as electrocatalysts, fuel cells, and batteries.
-Electrochemistry as a research field can be traced back to the end of the 18th century with the experiments of Galvani and Volta.3 Here I focus on interfacial electrochemistry, which is concerned with "structures and processes at the interface between an electronic conductor (the electrode) and an ionic conductor (the electrolyte) or at the interface between two electrolytes".3 In particular, I will consider structures at electrochemical electrolyte/electrode interfaces in thermodynamical equilibrium.
-At such interfaces, usually the existence of an electric double layer (EDL) is proposed based on the assumption that excess charges form on the two sides of the interfaces.3
+Electrochemical energy storage and conversion is of critical importance for our future sustainable, environmentally friendly energy supply.
+Due to this importance, significant research and development efforts are undertaken worldwide in order to improve our understanding of electrochemical processes at electrolyte/electrode interfaces and to develop more efficient electrochemical devices such as electrocatalysts, fuel cells, and batteries.
+Electrochemistry as a research field can be traced back to the end of the 18th century with the experiments of Galvani and Volta.
+Here I focus on interfacial electrochemistry, which is concerned with "structures and processes at the interface between an electronic conductor (the electrode) and an ionic conductor (the electrolyte) or at the interface between two electrolytes".3 In particular, I will consider structures at electrochemical electrolyte/electrode interfaces in thermodynamical equilibrium.
+At such interfaces, usually the existence of an electric double layer (EDL) is proposed based on the assumption that excess charges form on the two sides of the interfaces.

-In fact, the concepts to understand the structure of an electric double layer had been developed more than 100 years ago,4- and in principle, our understanding of such interfaces is still influenced by these concepts, which are based to a large extent on a continuum description of electrochemical interfaces.
-Although there have been attempts to establish an atomistic view of electrochemistry,^{8,9} electrochemistry still appears to be a field whose perception and understanding is based on thermodynamical concepts.
-These thermodynamical concepts are the consequence of deep insights into the basic rules governing electrochemistry.3 Still, thermodynamics is a field that deals with measurable macroscopic physical quantities, but a full understanding of the nature of these quantities requires a connection to microscopic properties via statistical mechanics.
+In fact, the concepts to understand the structure of an electric double layer had been developed more than 100 years ago,4-7 and in principle, our understanding of such interfaces is still influenced by these concepts, which are based to a large extent on a continuum description of electrochemical interfaces.
+Although there have been attempts to establish an atomistic view of electrochemistry, electrochemistry still appears to be a field whose perception and understanding is based on thermodynamical concepts.
+These thermodynamical concepts are the consequence of deep insights into the basic rules governing electrochemistry.
+Still, thermodynamics is a field that deals with measurable macroscopic physical quantities, but a full understanding of the nature of these quantities requires a connection to microscopic properties via statistical mechanics.
 I will illustrate this using the dependence of adsorbate phases on the pH value and the electrode potential.

-In electrochemistry, the concept of potentials is of central importance.10 For a newcomer in electrochemistry, the subtleties between various different potential definitions might cause some confusion.
-Some potentials depend on position, such as the inner or Galvani potential,3 and some are rather intensive properties such as the electrode potential.
+In electrochemistry, the concept of potentials is of central importance.
+For a newcomer in electrochemistry, the subtleties between various different potential definitions might cause some confusion.
+Some potentials depend on position, such as the inner or Galvani potential, and some are rather intensive properties such as the electrode potential.
 Both these potentials are measured in units of a voltage, but for example, the electrochemical potential, which also is an intensive property, is measured in units of an energy.
-It is also important to stress that structures and processes at electrochemical electrolyte/ electrode interfaces are typically rather complex.
-Together with the wealth of electrochemical concepts, this sometimes leads to misconceptions (see, e.g., the "HOMO-LUMO misconception" about the electrochemical stability window of battery electrolytes11), which, on the other hand, turn electrochemistry into a very vivid field of scientific discussions.
+It is also important to stress that structures and processes at electrochemical electrolyte/

-Received: April 20, 2022 Revised: May 23, 2022 Published: June 15, 2022
+Received: April 20, 2022

+Revised: May 23, 2022

 Figure 1.
-Cyclic voltammograms for Pt(111) in different solutions with pH values ranging from 1.2 to 11.5 in the presence of 10^{-2} M KBr in the RHE scale (A) and in the SHE scale (B).
+Cyclic voltammograms for Pt(111) in different solutions with pH values ranging from 1.2 to 11.5 in the presence of $10^{-2}$ M KBr in the RHE scale (A) and in the SHE scale (B).
 Reprinted with permission from ref 20.
 Copyright 2018 American Chemical Society.